-0.5% of Net assets but capped at component materiality levels (2021: 0.5% of net assets but capped at component materiality levels).
+0.5% of Net assets but capped at component materiality levels for the Parent Company (2021: 0.5% of net assets but capped at component materiality levels).

 Rationale for benchmark applied

 We consider net assets to be the main focus for the users of the financial statements given net assets approximate regulatory capital resources and it reflects the importance of regulatory capital to the Parent Company's solvency.
 Also, the principal activity of the Group is the investment of capital.